OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 ## Testing Local Authentication in Android Apps

 Most of the authentication and session management requirements of the MASVS refer to architectural and server-side issues that can be verified independent of the specific implementation on iOS or Android.
 In the MSTG, we therefore discuss these test cases in a platform-independent way (see the appendix "Testing Authentication and Session Management on the Endpoint").
+There's however also cases where local authentication mechansims are used - e.g. to locally "unlock" the app and/or provide an easy means for users to resume an existing session.
+These cases are discussed here.

 ### Testing Biometric Authentication